Understanding Global Hunger and Food Insecurity

 What is the Impact of World Hunger?

 A food and agriculture organization like Heifer International provides training and resources to smallholder farmers, increasing their incomes and ability to feed their families and communities.
-Photo by Rolando López Gomar/Heifer International.
+Photo by Heifer International/Phillip Davis.

 Hunger and food insecurity can also affect mental health and well-being.
 Food insecurity leads to an increase in stress, hypertension, depression, anxiety and conflict.
 Lack of quality nutrition can hinder a child's ability to learn and their future potential, perpetuating the cycle.